WICG/scroll-to-text-fragment/README.md

 We won’t support these features in the initial version but would like to leave the option open for future extension.

-We allow highlighting multiple snippets by providing additional targetText fragments, separated by the ampersand (&) character.
+We allow highlighting multiple snippets by providing additional targetTexts in the _fragment directive_, separated by the ampersand (&) character.
 Each targetText is considered independent in the sense that failure to find a match in one does not affect highlighting of any other targetTexts. e.g.:

 ```
 example.com##targetText=foo&targetText=bar&targetText=bas